Industries

 Or, limit to cells with intense rainfall:

-Filters can also be combined, such as returning results that include both hail and intense rainfall.
+Filters can also be combined, such as returning results that include hail and intense rain.

 Along with filters, the storm cells endpoint offers a variety of query options that can be used to limit results further.
 For example, find the 10 closest storm cells with a high probability of hail with a diameter 1" or greater: